 Snow Farm is a nonprofit organization and we keep our prices as low as possible while offering high value.
-Many factors go into our pricing including paying our instructors and staff fair market wages, keeping our 50-acre facility with 11 buildings in safe working order, improvements, and the cost of goods and services.
-Seventy-five percent of our budget depends on fees from our programs and 25% comes from donations.
+Many factors go into our pricing including paying our instructors and staff fair market wages; keeping our 50-acre facility with 11 buildings in safe working order; keeping up with regulations, insurance, and inspections; continuous building and studio improvements; and the cost of goods and services.
+Seventy-five percent of our budget depends on fees from our programs and 25% comes from donations and fundraising.
 Thank you for your support of Snow Farm's mission and for understanding modest annual increases in our prices.

-- Plans change, we get it!
-All cancellations 21 days or more prior to the start of a workshop can receive a full refund (tuition, housing, meals, supplies) less a $75 cancellation fee, per workshop.
-The $25 registration fee (paid once per year) is non-refundable.
+- Cancellations three weeks or more from the start of a workshop session can receive a full refund (tuition, housing, meals, supplies) less a $75 cancellation fee, per workshop.
+The $35 registration fee (paid once per year) is non-refundable.

 - Cancellations within three weeks of a workshop's start date are not eligible for any refunds (tuition, housing, meals, supplies).
 In unexpected and unavoidable emergencies, please give us a call.

 - Once a workshop is in session, there are no refunds or credits for early departure, late arrival, or missed class for any other reason.

 If Snow Farm cancels a workshop due to low enrollment, registered students will be notified three weeks prior to the start date and all fees paid will be refunded.
 If Snow Farm cancels a class before it begins for any other reason, all fees paid will be refunded.
 In the unlikely event a workshop is cancelled or disrupted after it begins, the amount of missed class time will be pro-rated as credit towards a future class.